As if osteoporosis drugs couldn’t get any worse, recent research reveals that they may cause hair loss… to the point of baldness.

 Foundation Supplements Boost Hair Health!

-The following nutrients are listed as Foundation Supplements in the Save Our Bones Program, and they also happen to be excellent for hair health:
+The following nutrients are listed as Foundation Supplements in the Osteoporosis Reversal Program, and they also happen to be excellent for hair health:

 Biotin is sometimes called Vitamin H, and works synergistically with the B complex vitamins niacin and cobalamin (also Foundation Supplements).
 These vitamins help metabolize proteins, including the proteins that make up your hair, thereby building thicker, stronger hair that is less prone to breakage.